 - Roast for 60 minutes or until fork-tender when poked.
 The flesh should be easy enough to scoop.

-- Widen to "holes" slightly by scooping out the flesh around them.
+- Widen the openings slightly to make room for the curry mixture by scooping out the flesh around them.
 Chop the extra scooped flesh and add to the chickpea mixture (below).

 Curried Chickpea Mixture